 Forecast-Based Pricing

 Pricing based on forecasting allows hotels to adjust their rates seamlessly, in line with anticipated demand.
 For example, when demand is expected to be high, the hotel can charge higher room rates, whereas during times of low demand, the hotel can potentially fill rooms that would otherwise be left unoccupied by offering discounted rates.
 This strategy does, however, rely heavily on a high-quality forecasting strategy.
+Recent research shows that advanced AI models can achieve “at least 15.8% and at most 53.1% improvements” in forecasting accuracy metrics.

 Rate Parity

 The basic principle behind rate parity is consistent pricing across all available distribution channels.
-It is a requirement to list your hotel on certain online travel agency websites and it can help to generate trust from customers because they will know they are all paying the same price for the same rooms.
-However, it does make it harder for hotels to use pricing to attract direct bookings and this might mean paying more commission to third parties.
+It is a requirement to list your hotel on certain online travel agency websites, and it can help to generate trust from customers because they will know they are all paying the same price for the same rooms.
+However, it does make it harder for hotels to use pricing to attract direct bookings, and this might mean paying more commission to third parties.

 Price Per Segment